nffdev/Luminar/README.md

 - **(km) Hide from Startup**: Kernel-mode startup concealment
 - **(um) Unkillable**: User-mode process protection making termination difficult
 - **(um) Watchdog**: User-mode process monitoring and auto-restart

+### Tasks
+The builder allows configuration of automated tasks that execute based on specific conditions when the client is launched.
+These tasks can be scheduled to run at specific times, on specific events, or based on system conditions.